 We experienced a very challenging first half of 2015 as a large number of customers pushed out their spending plans into the second half of the year.
 In response to these unexpected changes in business environment, we took immediate action to execute a restructuring plan, which we substantially completed by the end of the second quarter of 2015 to better match our costs with revised expectations with the remainder of 2015.
-Nevertheless, the decline in the market value of our stock eliminated most of the incentive and retention value of our employees' stock options at the moment when we needed it most because the exercise prices of the options exceeded the trading price of our common stock.
+Nevertheless, the decline in the market value of our stock eliminated most of the incentive and retention value of our outstanding stock options at the moment when we needed it most because the exercise prices of the options exceeded the trading price of our common stock.
 To address the concern that we may lose our most valuable employees and to reduce the impact of underwater options on our overhang, our Board determined that we should undertake to replace outstanding stock options that have no perceived value at this time (or for the foreseeable future) with, in the aggregate, a smaller number of full value shares, providing an added incentive for future performance.
 At the same time (and assuming stockholders also approve Proposal 2), doing so should eliminate the need for us to request more shares for award under our Plan through the 2018 annual meeting of stockholders, and therefore, avoid increasing the "overhang" from current stockholder valuations.

-To accomplish this, following engagement with several of our largest stockholders, on March 24, 2016, our Board authorized, subject to stockholder approval, the Exchange Program that, if implemented, is designed to permit our eligible employees to exchange certain outstanding stock options that are significantly "underwater" for, in the aggregate, a smaller number of RSAs.
+To accomplish this, following engagement with several of our largest stockholders, on March 24, 2016, our Board authorized, subject to stockholder approval, the Exchange Program that, if implemented, is designed to permit our current employees (other than executive officers) and one current consultant to exchange certain outstanding stock options that are significantly "underwater" for, in the aggregate, a smaller number of RSAs.

-The Exchange Program will only be open to our current employees who hold Eligible Options (as defined below).
+The Exchange Program will only be open to our current employees and consultants who hold Eligible Options (as defined below).
 Members of our Board and our executive officers will NOT be eligible to participate in the Exchange Program.
-Additionally, our former Board members, former executive officers and former employees will not be eligible to participate in the Exchange Program, even if such persons hold Eligible Options.
+Additionally, our former Board members, former executive officers, former employees and former consultants will not be eligible to participate in the Exchange Program, even if such persons hold Eligible Options.
+We refer to our current employees and one current consultant who may participate in the Exchange Offer as the "Eligible Participants".